-Sibling DNA testing is performed to determine if two or more people share one or both parents.
-These tests are typically used as an indirect method to prove family relationships when the possible father is not able to undergo a paternity test.
-Less commonly, sibling DNA tests are used to determine if two people have the same mother.
-DNA testing for ancestry is frequently the trigger for individuals to order sibling DNA tests because close matches are disclosed as part of the testing.
+A sibling DNA relationship test is performed to establish if two or more suspected siblings share one or both parents.
+These tests are typically used as an indirect method to prove family relationships when a potential father is not able or unwilling to undergo paternity testing.
+While less common, a person can also utilise a sibling DNA test to determine if two people have the same mother.

-Hundreds of stories are published online about siblings finding each other through DNA testing.
-While discoveries revealed through DNA testing can be emotionally difficult for all parties involved, many individuals are grateful for the chance to bond with newly-discovered family members.
+Hundreds of stories about siblings finding each other through DNA testing are published online.
+While these discoveries can be emotionally intense for all parties involved, many people are grateful for the chance to bond with newly-discovered family members.
+Some examples include:

 - Four women who looked alike and had similar mannerisms discovered they were siblings.
 Each of the women already had a sister they had grown up with.
 Two of the “unrelated” women met after a mutual friend told them how much they resembled each other.
-DNA testing revealed that all four women were born to the same mother, who had put twin girls up for adoption and then subsequently got married and had two more daughters.
+DNA testing revealed that all four women were born to the same mother, who had put twin girls up for adoption.
+Later in life, the mother had two more daughters.

-- DNA testing revealed that Ashley Thomas and Latoya Wimberly who were best friends for 17 years were actually half-sisters with the same biological father—he was as delighted by this discovery as his daughters were.
+- DNA testing revealed that Ashley and Latoya, who were best friends for 17 years, were half-sisters.
+They had the same biological father, who was just as delighted by this discovery as his daughters were.

-- When DNA testing for ancestry revealed what they thought was a first-cousin match, Julie connected with Robert online.
-Robert’s biological father confirmed that he had dated a 16-year-old girl in high school with the same name as the birth mother who gave Julie up for adoption.
-Julie and Robert agreed to take a half-sibling test, which confirmed they do indeed share the same biological father.
+- When ancestry DNA testing revealed what they thought was a first-cousin match, Julie connected with Robert online.
+Robert’s biological father confirmed that he had gone out with a 16-year-old girl in secondary school with the same name as Julie’s birth mother.
+Julie and Robert agreed to take a half-sibling test, which confirmed they shared the same biological father.

 Types of Sibling DNA Tests